vuwgenomics/mapnet2023/_pages/index.md

 MapNet 2019 themes include epigenetics, indigenous health genomics, methodology advances and ecosystem and primary sector genomics.
 The [program](//mapnet2019.github.io/program/) will be updated closer to the date.

-## Workshop: from sequence to application

-AgResearch is running and sponsoring a workshop on **genetic analysis using sequencing data** the day before MapNet, through the MBIE programme *Genomics for Production & Security in a Biological Economy*.
-The workshop is free.
-[Click here for more information](/mapnet2019.github.io/program/#workshop).

 ## Sponsors

 ---